bsparks/impact-tiled/README.md

-impact-tiled
+# impact-tiled

-Plugin for impactJS to read Tiled (mapeditor.org) map files.
+Plugin for ImpactJS to read Tiled (http://mapeditor.org) map files.

+## Dependencies

+- underscore
+- impact-layers

+## Features

+Will load the map from exported JSON using the layer order provided by the map.